nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 In your template you'll pass the datasource to the Material table or any other component that can work with this concept.
 You'll also define a [MatPaginator](https://material.angular.io/components/paginator/overview) allowing the user to switch pages.
-For the paginator you can now easily consume the stream of pages from our datasource through the [AsyncPipe](https://angular.io/api/common/NgIf#storing-a-conditional-result-in-a-variable) and call upon `data.fetch(page: number)` to get a different page.
+The paginator can also easily consume the stream of pages from our datasource through the [AsyncPipe](https://angular.io/api/common/NgIf#storing-a-conditional-result-in-a-variable) and call upon `data.fetch(page: number)` to get a different page.